Karaage-Cluster/karaage/docs/admin/cmd/kg-daily-cleanup.rst

 Description
 -----------

-Running this command in the same as running the following commands by hand:
+Running this command is the same as running the following commands by hand:

 .. code-block:: bash